To add a signup form to your website, you will need to generate HTML code in the Robly website to paste into your own website.

 Use embedded HTML forms as shown above to generate separate forms.
 These are the steps:

-- Style and set up your form the way you want it as show in the instructions above.
+- Style and set up your form the way you want it as shown in the instructions above.

 - Generate the HTML for the form, then place it on the website or landing page where you want it to go.